flora0420/first-seed-proj/README.md

     ![tox workflow diagram](https://tox.wiki/en/latest/_images/tox_flow.png)
 2. [pre-commit](https://pre-commit.com)
     ```
+    arch -x86_64 brew install pre-commit # arch -x86_64 for m1
+    # skip Add a pre-commit configuration as it's created by pyseed
+    pre-commit install
     pre-commit run --all-files
     ```
+    in VS Code, one can hold Command key ⌘ + Click/Tap on the link to the line where fix is needed.

 ## Note
 - [GitHub] features = branches. when trying a new feature, best practice is to work on a new branch named after the feature (or jira ticket id so that you could look it up in the system for more details). there are a few benefits: